• Areas of Law

 The Law

-b) and the conduct is such that it would cause a person of reasonable firmness to fear for his personal safety
+2. The conduct is such that it would cause a person of reasonable firmness to fear for their personal safety.

 Penalties

 The maximum penalty for affray is 10 years’ imprisonment.
-If the matter is finalised in the Local Court, then the maximum penalty that can be imposed is 2 years’ imprisonment.
+However, if the matter is dealt with in the Local Court, the maximum sentence is limited to 2 years’ imprisonment.

 Commentary